liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 - They're packaged as a standard Java JARs

-Now that we've compared and contrasted modules with plugins, it's time to take a tour of the module structure.
+Now that you've compared and contrasted modules with plugins, it's time to take a tour of the module structure.

 ### Module Structure: A JAR File with a Manifest [](id=module-structure-a-jar-file-with-a-manifest)